sdolard/node-netasqcomm/README.md

-# node-netasq-comm
+# node-netasqcomm

 This is a NETASQ security appliance comm library for node.js.
-It contains also a cli: nncli (Netasq Node CLI)
+It contains also a cli: nncli (NETASQ Node CLI)

 * http://www.netasq.com
 * http://nodejs.org